 The municipal project team learned that the methodology of a ‘dream day’ proved to be a solid method to work on collective vision building, enabling dialogue and an exchange of thoughts and ideas, often making the participants realise their ideas were shared by their peers.
-The use of a dream day is part of the experiment itself, since this was an altogether new way of imagining a new situation instead of conducting a rather traditional public consultation.
+The use of a dream day is part of the experiment itself, since this was an altogether new way of imagining a new situation instead of conducting a more traditional public consultation.
 Even though not every participant of the dream day actively contributed to the preparations of the action day, it provided the necessary public support from the community.

 What: Some of the experiments had a temporary character:

-- inhabitants wanted to try out what their “garden street” (which is to come in the Lange Ridderstraat in the coming years) would possibly look like.
+- Inhabitants wanted to try out what their “garden street” (which is to come in the Lange Ridderstraat in the coming years) would possibly look like.

-Other experiments have a permanent character
+Other experiments had a permanent character:

 - The youth organisation Habbekrats removed 30m² of paving stones from the square where their youth play on a daily basis.